Advertisement

 Did you know?

-In 1846, by the time she was 16 years old, on February 26th, the Liberty Bell was rung for George Washington's birthday.
+In 1846, when she was 16 years old, on February 26th, the Liberty Bell was rung for George Washington's birthday.
 It is said that when it was rung, a previous crack was worsened, leading to the crack seen today.
 A paper of the time said that at "around noon, it was discovered that the ringing had caused the crack to be greatly extended, and that the old Independence Bell...now hangs in the great city steeple irreparably cracked and forever dumb".

 ADVERTISEMENT BY ANCESTRY.COM